The Application Process

 Congratulations, you are now a King’s student; we are so happy to have you join us!
 The next three or four years of your life will be unforgettable as you meet many amazing new people, learn incredible new things and experience wonderful new opportunities!
 We care about you and want you to succeed, so be sure you start to investigate all the services and opportunities available to you.

-In your first week here you will experience of the fun of Orientation Week (O Week) so be sure you are well rested before you arrive.
-The King’s University College Student Council (KUCSC), in partnership with the University Student Council (USC) at Western and the student councils for Brescia and Huron will play host to a wide range of events in your first week here to help you meet many new people and learn a lot about your new home.
+In your first week at King’s, you’ll get to experience all the excitement of Orientation Week (O-Week).
+Make sure you arrive well rested, as the King’s University College Students’ Council (KUCSC), in partnership with Western’s University Students’ Council (USC) and the Huron University College Students’ Council (HUCSC), will be hosting a wide range of events.
+These activities are designed to help you meet new people and get to know your new home.

 You will also want to bookmark the following sites: